Assesa44/Phase1_project/README.md

 ## Business understanding
 ### Business problem
 According to aviation and plane crash statistics, the odds of an airplane crashing are approximately 0.000001%.
 Out of 816,545,929, the chance of being killed in a plane crash is 1.
-Most factors that contribute to airplane crashes are normally out of human control, such as weather conditions, however, factors that play significant roles in accident risks are aircraft model, maintenance and oversight, all things that are humanly possible to control.
+Most factors that contribute to airplane crashes are normally out of human control, such as weather conditions, however, factors that play significant roles in accident risks are aircraft model, maintenance, and oversight, all things that are humanly possible to control.

 Making purchases, especially when a company ventures into a business they have no expertise, can prove to be daunting.
 This being the foundational phase of a business, having expert advice significantly increases the chances of having a successful business.
 However, as much as human knowledge is valuable, it is also subjective and prone to biases.
 There is a pressing need to have a more scientific and evidence-based approach to help aviation businesses make informed decisions when making purchases.